-In every way possible, this play should have the quality of a dream.
-Not dreamy, or dream-like (meaning fuzzy or floating) but the way sustained dreaming really is: sometimes the pace seems to slow down to agonizing lengths; sometimes the movement or speech is oddly rapid.
-Color is generally black and white or sepia.
-The scenes we dream in color are always memorable, since it happens so seldom, and since it frequently happens when nothing dramatic is being dreamed.
-Sounds accompanying the play should support this quality: i.e. sometimes the call of a bird is very, very loud, but one can't hear the telephone ring, or gunfire.
+Available Online at: http://arks.princeton.edu/ark:/88435/6g182g73v black and white or sepia.
+The cenes we dream in color are memorable, since it happens so seldom, and since it frequently pens when nothing dramatic is being dreamed.
+Sounds accompanying play should support this quality: i.e. sometimes the call of a bird is ry, very loud, but one can't hear the telephone ring, or gunfire.

-Angles are all "wrong" in a dream; people sometimes do not have the reaction we expect (they may look on quietly at a murder but get very active if the water is turned on).
+Ingles are all "wrong" in a dream; people sometimes do not have the eaction we expect (they may look on quietly at a murder but get very active if the water is turned on).
 Mood changes quickly as from the sound of bells to rain drops.
 These values should be incorporated in the play to heighten its dramatic and dream-like values.
 (The white characters, for example, might be carrying umbrellas; Ma could have a balloon.)
 None of these things is written into the play; but the style of the production should try to accommodate them.

-There should be no intermission, but once (twice, actually) there are black-outs--places where the light literally dies and the audience "loses" sight of the characters...While the dialogue and revelation of the plot are fairly straightforward, the feel of the play should suggest improvisation.
+the characters...While the dialogue and revelation of the plot are fairly straightforward, the feel of the play should suggest improvisation.

-The action takes place NOW in an abandoned cotton mill-that is to say, what an abandoned cotton mill looks like to someone who has never seen one.
-It should be constructed in such a way as to suggest rusted violence: pulleys, blades, platforms, loading bays, motors, teeth, ropes etc. But the ropes can be used as a child's swing or a clothesline; the bays can be slept on; the blades can be shelter.
-Cotton that bursts from one or two huge bales is an obviously theatrical touch of the dreaming set-maker.
-Exaggeration is the pose to be struck.
+he action takes place NOW in an abandoned cotton mill-that is to say, at an abandoned cotton mill looks like to someone who has never seen.
+It should be constructed in such a way as to suggest rusted violence: is, blades, platforms, loading bays, motors, teeth, ropes etc. But the cs can be used as a child's swing or a clothesline; the bays can be slept he blades can be shelter.
+Cotton that bursts from one or two huge is an obviously theatrical touch of the dreaming set-maker.